 Of course, when buying a barbell, weight capacity is paramount.
 You need a barbell you can make progress with, without the fear of having it snap or bend mid lift.

 When shopping, you should look for something that is comfortably above your max lifts right now.
 That way you can keep increasing your max worry free.
-This is especially important for new lifters, who may not have reached their top strength potential yet.
-You’re gonna make gains and you need a bar that can grow with you.
+This is especially important for beginners and during youth weight lifting training, since individuals in both cases may not have reached their top strength potential yet.
+You’re gonna make gains in building bigger quads, chest and shoulders, and work your long head biceps, all ready for more intense action, so you need a bar that can grow with you.

-Also , if you aren't going to lift a lot you might end up with rusty weights which isn't a fun problem to have.
+Also , if you aren’t going to lift a lot you might end up with rusty weights which isn’t a fun problem to have albeit removing rust from weights being rather easy and fast.

 Unfortunately, just as not all bars are built the same, not all bars are priced the same.
 In the end, your budget is what is going to determine how much you spend on your barbell.